Myanmar nationality law: Citizenship scrutiny cards

+Other forms of documentation

+The Burmese government also issues three-folded national registration cards (NRCs) to prove residency.
+Until 31 May 2015, temporary registration / identification certificates were issued as proof of identity and residence for non-citizens, including Burmese residents of Chinese, Indian, and Rohingya origin.
+These were replaced with the turquoise-coloured identity card for national verification, introduced on 1 June 2015.
+Foreign registration certificates with one-year validity periods are issued to foreigners residing in the country.

+The Ministry of Health issues birth certificates through township medical officers.
+Birth certificates are used to add children into a family's household list, enroll in primary school, and apply for citizenship scrutiny cards.

 Dual citizenship

 Dual citizenship is not recognised by Myanmar.

 Naturalisation

 Foreigners who have been in the country since 1948 can also apply for nationality.

 Denial of citizenship to Rohingya

-Burmese law does not consider Rohingyas as one of the 135 legally recognised ethnic groups of Myanmar, thus denying most of them Myanmar citizenship.
-The official claim of the Government of Myanmar is that the Rohingya people are the "citizens of Bangladesh", however the Government of Bangladesh does not recognize this claim, thus leaving the Rohingya stateless.
+Myanmar law does not consider Rohingyas as one of the country's 135 legally recognised ethnic groups, thus denying most of them citizenship.
+The official claim of the Government of Myanmar is that the Rohingya people are "citizens of Bangladesh"; however, the Government of Bangladesh does not recognize this claim, thus leaving the Rohingya stateless.